Umesh-Verma07/GenoCode/Readme.md

-# ‍⚖️ Online Judge
+# GenoCode

 ![Tech Stack](https://img.shields.io/badge/stack-React%20%2B%20Node.js%20%2B%20MongoDB-Informational)
 ![Status](https://img.shields.io/badge/status-In%20Development-yellow)

-Online Judge is a full-stack web application built to simulate competitive programming platforms like LeetCode, Codeforces, and HackerRank.
+GenoCode is a full-stack web application built to simulate competitive programming platforms like LeetCode, Codeforces, and HackerRank.
 It enables users to view problems, write and submit code in multiple languages, and get real-time verdicts (e.g., Accepted, WA, TLE).

 > ⚠️ This project is under development—stay tuned for new features and enhancements!